autometrics-dev/autometrics-shared/SPEC.md

 Libraries MAY need an initialization function.

-Libraries MAY expose additional functionality for exporting metrics.
+Libraries MAY expose additional functionality for exporting metrics to Prometheus and/or other metrics collection servers.
+This MAY include serializing the metrics to the Prometheus text format, OpenMetrics export format, the OpenTelemetry Protocol and/or exposing the metrics on a specific port and HTTP path to be scraped.

 **Note:** there is an [open discussion](https://github.com/orgs/autometrics-dev/discussions/7) about whether libraries should export metrics on a default port and path.
+There is another [open discussion](https://github.com/orgs/autometrics-dev/discussions/34) about support for pushing metrics to a collector.

 ### Service-Level Objectives (SLOs)